tonypujals/evangelism/README.md

 How to get involved!
 --------------------

 There are lots of ways to contribute to [io.js](https://github.com/iojs).
-If you are interested in contribution to io.js evangelism specifically, feel free to join in the conversations, help with [issues](https://github.com/iojs/evangelism/issues), and share the [roadmap](https://github.com/iojs/roadmap/).
+If you are interested in contributing to io.js evangelism specifically, feel free to join in the conversations, help with [issues](https://github.com/iojs/evangelism/issues), and share the [roadmap](https://github.com/iojs/roadmap/).
 You don't have to be a member of the Working Group to pitch in!

 Join the conversation!